The BeWell Philadelphia Story

 The results were so compelling that within 90 days of the completion of the pilot, BeWell ordered implementation across the remainder of their clinical spaces.
 Partly, this decision was made through its proven success within the center, but as Doug Maier also pointed out, “So much of the work is prevention.
 Having these devices is like having a big security guard popping up out of nowhere.
 A mental health worker told me a client was acting up and they pointed to their button and said, You see this?
 Don’t make me do it.
 In addition, ROAR influences those families as to where they should send their relative who has a medical or psychiatric need” —paving the way for more efficient and effective healthcare for patients at the BeWell center, while also increasing safety and security for both staff and clients.

-For more information on ROAR’s wireless panic button solution and how it can be implemented in your setting, contact a member of the team today.
+For more information on ROAR’s wireless panic button solution and how it can be implemented in your setting, request a demo today.